-The agreement under which the independent contractor provides those services to the rest home expires or is terminated.
+The agreement under which the independent contractor services the rest home expires or is terminated.

 The rest home uses its employees or engages further employees to provide those services.

 The employees of the independent contractor may elect to transfer to the rest home.